Make UK and Inspired Energy release the final report of their step-by-step roadmap taking companies through their complex decarbonisation journey

-Make UK’s manufacturing members, in partnership with Inspired Energy, are releasing today the first roadmap to net zero for the manufacturing sector.
+Make UK’s manufacturing members, in partnership with Inspired Energy, are releasing today the final report of their first roadmap to net zero for the manufacturing sector.
 The roadmap, which was developed in consultation with some of the major manufacturing sub-sectors, provides a clear direction and major milestones towards the long term 2050 goal.
 It aims to encourage companies to take those first successful steps towards reducing their carbon footprint.

 Manufacturers overwhelmingly believe they can achieve net zero by 2050 so long as they have enough support and help to create the right business environment.
 However, they are already stepping up to the plate by committing to reduce the direct emissions generated by manufacturing processes (scope 1) and indirect emissions from purchased energy (scope 2) by 67% by the end of this decade.
 This puts Britain’s manufacturers in line with the 1.5 degrees Celsius Paris Agreement goal.